QualiSystems/cloudshell-standards/Documentation/networking_standard.md

 }
 ```

-Notes: The artifact types supported by Networking orchestration_save command are "ftp", "tftp" and "filesystem".
+Notes: The artifact types supported by Networking orchestration_save command are "ftp", "tftp", "filesystem" and "scp".
 The "requires_same_resource" restore rule for Networking devices is always True.
 The "created_date" refers to the creation date of the snapshot.

 ### orchestration_restore
 ```python